 - Combine cooked quinoa and sweet potato until evenly mixed.

 - Add all remaining ingredients and mix well, I use my hands for this so all the ingredients are evenly dispersed.
+If it feels too wet, add more gram/chickpea flour as needed.

 - Form into small patties.
 If you make them too thick or too big they will not cook well inside.

 - Bake the fritters until golden, turning halfway through.
 This takes about 10- 15 minutes each side, but it depends how ‘wet’ your mix ended up, so keep an eye on them.
+We like to really have a crunchy patty, so bake longer as necessary if you desire.
+We also sometimes roll them in more seeds, for extra crunch and to stop them from sticking as they bake.

 These fritters can be frozen, uncooked.
 Or stored in the refrigerator for a day or two.